50 Fun and Unique Things to Do in Gainesville TODAY

 Looking for a bit more action for your day at the park?
 Depot Park is Gainesville’s premium city park with no shortage of things to do for your day out.

 Depot Park Playground with Train.
 Fun things to do in Gainesville, Florida.
+Keep reading to get ideas on ways to have fun in Gainesville.

 There is a custom playground, the Blue Grotto splash park, a promenade around the pond, a pavilion for picnics, open lawns for relaxing, and a trail through the conservation area that’s filled with local wildlife.